lifan0913/node-mongo-complete-bootcamp-2019/04-express-build-natours-api/notes.md

 Finally lets now handle the DELETE Request.

 Like the last lesson we will not implement the delete method because we are only learning the logic in this methods.
 In a near future we will develop a full API and then use the delete method in its full glory.

+---

+## Refactoring our Routes

+Lets re-organize some of our routes to make our code much better.

+Basically we are going to declare all our functions and then use them in the specific route.

+Then to make our code easier to read and to maintain we are going to use the `app.route()` and chain all the methods that can be used in that specific route.